Handbook and Forms

 The Program Handbook guides students through the process of completing their degree.

 GradPlan helps doctoral students create and store their degree plans and subsequent graduate program activities.
-It is where students enter their guidance committee, create and update a course list, and track activities related to Responsible Conduct of Research (RCR).
+It is where students enter their guidance committee and enter any changes to their approved course plan.

 The Center for Statistical Training and Consulting at MSU provides graduates with support in research and statistics.